input-output-hk/acp/proposals/acp-002/README.md

 Reduce "get this done tomorrow" incidents.
 - Poor quality tickets.
 - Conversation and requirements too often captured in ephemeral Slack.
+- Not always clear to others what products Adrestia looks after.
 - Introduce some request for work ticket system that:
     - Allows team members to direct others to the ticket system to submit work.
     - Allows others and team members to go back and forth about requirements (must email others).